tbates/umx/cran-comments.md

 ## No Downstream dependencies

-Many thank for all your work on R.. deeply appreciated!
+Many thanks for all your work on the R project: It is deeply appreciated here!
-Tim Bates
+Tim